ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

   {{sec-comid-svn}}.

 * `digests` (index 2): Contains the digest(s) of the measured environment together with the respective hash algorithm used in the process.
-See
+  Each digest in the array represents one acceptable state of the measured object.
-  {{sec-common-hash-entry}}.
+  See {{sec-common-hash-entry}}.

 * `flags` (index 3): Describes security relevant operational modes.
 For example, whether the environment is in a debug mode, recovery mode, not fully